Wednesday, January 31, 2007

 As a supporter of government regulation of the economy, I side with the Keynes admirers.
 Clearly his most famous and radical idea was that governments should spend money they don’t have during times of depression.
 Keynes’ proposal probably saved capitalism from itself.
 The 1930s was a time of uncertainty and fear.
 The Great Depression led some to believe that problems inherent in capitalism made Marxism more attractive.
 Keynes saw the rampant unemployment and sought to curtail it by instructing government to spend money which the private sector could not.
 Most will argue that the United States was only able to come out of the Great Depression and commence economic prosperity because of the massive World War II military buildup.
 Although this is true, students of history will give Keynes more credit because FDR never fully instituted Keynes’ economic philosophies until American involvement in World War II began.

-$8.6 trillion hole that has been dug is too deep and very unhealthy for the economy.
+I wonder what Keynes would say of America's deficit spending nowadays.
+Clearly the $8.6 trillion hole that has been dug is too deep and very unhealthy for the economy.
 A large deficit encourages inflation because an inflated currency makes the debtors payments much easier.
 Interestingly enough, the US national debt did not begin to skyrocket until the 1980s, when Ronald Reagan introduced supply-side economics.
 Although Reaganomics is complicated, it essentially advocates deregulation of markets and lower taxes.

 One aspect of the current economy he would not agree with would be the Bush administration tax cuts, which have almost completely favored the very wealthy.
 As his writings indicate, Keynes believed Britain could pay for World War II by raising taxes on the most affluent Britons.